jonom/silverstripe-betternavigator/README.md

-# BetterNavigator for SilverStripe
+# BetterNavigator for Silverstripe

 ![Diagram of module](images/demo.png)

-This module is intended to replicate and expand upon the functionality provided by SilverStripe's built-in SilverStripeNavigator class.
+This module is intended to replicate and expand upon the functionality provided by Silverstripe's built-in SilverStripeNavigator class.
 It provides a handy front-end menu for CMS users which offers these features:

 **For Content Authors**